adn770/ppdf/docs/design-dmme.md

     -   **Outcome:** A user can drag and drop an image file onto the Library Hub to add it to the selected Knowledge Base.

+### Phase 12: Refactor LLM Configuration and Usage

+-   **Milestone 37: Backend Configuration Refactor**
+    -   **Goal**: Update all backend configuration files and service initializations to use the new four-model role system (`dm_model`, `vision_model`, `utility_model`, `embedding_model`).
+    -   **Description**: This milestone standardizes how the application manages and accesses the different Ollama models, making the system more robust and easier to configure.
+    -   **Key Tasks**: Rename keys in `config_service.py` defaults.
+Update `app.py` to load all four model settings.
+Update `IngestionService` and `RAGService` constructors to accept the specific model names they require.
+    -   **Outcome**: The backend application initializes correctly with the new configuration scheme, passing the correct model names to each service.

+-   **Milestone 38: Backend Logic Refactor**
+    -   **Goal**: Refactor the service methods to use the correct, explicitly-configured model for each specific LLM task.
+    -   **Description**: This ensures that each task (e.g., creative writing, classification, reformatting) uses the most appropriate and efficient model, preventing mismatches like using a vision model for text tasks.
+    -   **Key Tasks**: Modify `rag_service.py` to use `dm_model` for narration and `utility_model` for ASCII maps.
+Update `ingestion_service.py` to use `utility_model` for PDF reformatting.
+Implement the two-stage "See then Classify" logic for image classification.
+    -   **Outcome**: All backend LLM calls use the correct model for the task at hand, improving performance and accuracy.

+-   **Milestone 39: Frontend Settings UI Update**
+    -   **Goal**: Update the user-facing settings panel to reflect the new, clearer model role names.
+    -   **Description**: This makes the application's configuration intuitive for the user, allowing them to easily assign specific models to the "DM Model" and "Utility Model" roles.
+    -   **Key Tasks**: In `index.html`, update the `id` and `data-key` attributes for the model inputs.
+Update all `locales/*.json` files with new translation keys and text for the updated labels.
+    -   **Outcome**: The settings panel correctly displays, loads, and saves the new model role configurations.
 ---

 ## 7. Potential Future Extensions